-The Hummingbird Centre is pleased to introduce neurofeedback to our clinic in 2019.
+The Hummingbird Centre is pleased to offer neurofeedback as an adjunct to psychotherapy.

 What is Neurofeedback?
 How Brain Training can Benefit Kids, Families and Adults: